marsrobot/yas-logging/README.md

 ## Requirements
 - A Python logging framework supports logging structured information
-- It enriches the logging with code line, process ID, thread ID, user, environment, etc.
+- It enriches the logging with line of code, call stack, process ID, thread ID, user, environment, etc.
 - Its API is compatible with Python logging interface.

 ## Usage